How to Implement Continuous, Real-Time Performance Management

 Real-Time Performance Management Helps Employees Hit Goals

-But when real-time performance management is practiced, managers frequently discuss progress with employees and help them understand where improvements can be made to ensure goals are achieved.
+But when real-time performance management is practiced, managers frequently discuss progress with employees and help them understand where improvements can be made to each goal is achieved.

 Real-Time Performance Management Gives a Clear Picture of the Data